This site contains commercial content. Read more.

 The Senator also took up the case for slow and steady growth.
 His first instinct would be to develop a mobile casino gambling platform.
 This could cover slots and traditional casino table games.
 He mentioned online poker as part of the gambling extension plan.

 Indiana first approved daily fantasy leagues as the perfect lead-in to legal sports betting.
 He was confident that Indiana would be a strong market for legal sports betting.
-The overall sports betting handle topped $1 billion last month since sports betting was first legalized in September of last year with operators such as Fox Bet, bet365, and Sugarhouse Sportsbook.
+The overall sports betting handle topped $1 billion last month since sports betting was first legalized in September of last year with operators such as Fox Bet, and bet365.

 According to Indiana’s State Budget Agency, the total money received in the general fund was $15.4 billion for the fiscal year ending in June.
 This number reflects an overall 7.8 percent loss from projections.
 The actual number in dollars is $1.3 billion less than those past projections.